ljmanso/coppeliasim_api_tests/README.md

 # coppeliasim_pythonic_api

 This repository provides a Pythonic API for the CoppeliaSim robotics simulator based on their b0 interface.
+If you are a student or work for an academic institution you will probably need to download the "Edu" (educational) version.

 ## Dependencies